Kjones6052/Personal_Portfolio_Mini_Project/README.md

 Each page has a navigation system setup to get to any of the other pages.
 There are also links provided to the repositories where the projects completed are stored.

+Update:
+A new file was added called 'styles.css' which contains CSS styling for all the pages included in this project.
+Every page has its own section in the css file, and every single section of every page has styling applied.
+Some elements include hover effects, animations, and typography applied.
+The footer on any page with enough content to require even the smallest amount of scrolling was changed to be a 2nd nav bar for ease of use and movement between pages.
+Lastly, a contact form was added to the contact me page.

+Please enjoy!